Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 Giants’ Tombs

 Each dead person, here, was buried in their personal space and had a burial kit.
-Similar tombs have been found in Corsica and Crete, to show that, even in such early times, Sardinia was well integrated with the other Mediterranean populations.
+Similar tombs have been found in Corsica and Crete.
+This is proof that, even in such early times, Sardinians communicated with other Mediterranean populations.

 You can have a full tour of the archeological remains in the area.
 For more information, check the website of Arzachena Archaeological Park.

-Read my post The Best Archeological Sites In Sardinia.
+Read my post The Best Archeological Sites In Sardinia for more places to visit during your trip.

 Capriccioli